-Various members of the Board of Directors and employees of the Foundation are also board members or officers of organizations that have been awarded grants from the Foundation.
-For the years ended December 31, 2022 and 2021, the Foundation paid \$50,000 and \$75,000, respectively, to an organization, of which a Foundation board member or employee was also a board member or officer of the grantee.
-The Foundation's board members and employees do not receive any compensation from grantees when serving as a board member or officer of the grantee.
-The Foundation's board members also recuse themselves from decisions to award grants to organizations on whose boards they serve.
-The Foundation's board members are not compensated for their services.
+Various members of the Board and employees of the Foundation are also Board members or officers of organizations that have been awarded grants from the Foundation.
+For the years ended December 31, 2023 and 2022, the Foundation paid \$0 and \$55,000, respectively, to an organization, of which a Foundation board member or employee was also a board member or officer of the grantee.
+The Foundation's Board members and employees do not receive any compensation from grantees when serving as a board member or officer of the grantee.
+The Foundation's Board members also recuse themselves from decisions to award grants to organizations on whose boards they serve.
+The Foundation's Board members are not compensated for their services.

-The Foundation has a Conflict of Interest Policy, whereby directors and employees are expected to make full disclosure whenever a prospective grantee is one with which they have a close professional or family relationship, and they are expected to abstain from making decisions relating to that grantee.
-All members of the Board of Directors are prohibited from benefiting from any grants awarded by the Foundation.
+The Foundation has a Conflict-of-Interest Policy, whereby directors and employees are expected to make full disclosure whenever a prospective grantee is one with which they have a close professional or family relationship, and they are expected to abstain from making decisions relating to that grantee.
+All members of the Board are prohibited from benefiting from any grants awarded by the Foundation.